taishi-i/awesome-ChatGPT-repositories/README.md

  * [subgen](https://github.com/mcclouds/subgen) - Autogenerate subtitles using OpenAI Whisper Model via Jellyfin, Plex, Emby, Tautulli, or Bazarr
  * [openai-realtime-console](https://github.com/openai/openai-realtime-console) - React app for inspecting, building and debugging with the Realtime API
  * [whisper-asr-webservice](https://github.com/ahmetoner/whisper-asr-webservice) - OpenAI Whisper ASR Webservice API
+ * [openai-realtime-embedded-sdk](https://github.com/openai/openai-realtime-embedded-sdk) - A SDK to using the Realtime API with Microcontrollers like the ESP32
+ * [openai-go](https://github.com/openai/openai-go) - The official Go library for the OpenAI API

 ## Others